gliff-ai/support/annotate.md

 ![alt text](https://github.com/gliff-ai/document/blob/philhallbio-rebrand/assets/Annotation%20Management.png)

 To begin annotating an object click the **Add New Annotation** button and select the desired functionality (see below).
 To delete the current annotation in progress, click the **Clear Annotation** button.
 To select a different click the **Select** button, click an area of the desired annotation and select the desired functionality.
+To undo the last action, click the **Undo last action** and to redo the action, click the **Redo last action**.

 ### Labelling